-Each Participant will be responsible for providing the Claims Fiduciary, the Plan Administrator and/or the Employer with the Participant's and each Beneficiary's current U.S. mailing address and electronic address, as specified in the Welfare Programs.
-Any notices required or permitted to be given hereunder will be deemed given if directed to such address furnished by the Participant and mailed by regular United States mail, delivered by messenger or other professional delivery service, or by electronic means as specified in Section 2520.104b-l(c) of ERISA.
-The Claims Fiduciary, Plan Administrator and the Employer will not have any obligation or duty to locate a Participant, Dependent or Beneficiary.

-In the event that a Participant, Dependent or Beneficiary becomes entitled to a payment under the Plan and such payment is delayed or cannot be made:
+Each Participant will be responsible for providing the Claims Administrator, the Claims Fiduciary, the Plan Administrator and/or the Employer with the Participant's and each Beneficiary's current U.S. mailing address and electronic address, as specified in the Welfare Programs.
+Accordingly, any notices required or permitted to be given by the Claims Administrator, the Claims Fiduciary, the Plan Administrator or the Employer hereunder will be deemed given if directed to such address furnished by the Participant and mailed by regular United States mail, delivered by messenger or other professional delivery service, or provided by electronic means as specified in Section 2520.104b-l(c) of ERISA.
+The Claims Administrator, Claims Fiduciary, Plan Administrator and the Employer will not have any obligation or duty to locate a Participant, Dependent or Beneficiary.
+In the event that a Participant, Dependent or Beneficiary becomes entitled to a payment under the Plan, and such payment is delayed or cannot be made:

-- (a) because the current address according to the Claims Fiduciary's records is incorrect: - (b) because the Participant, Dependent or Beneficiary fails to respond to the notice sent to the current address according to the Claims Fiduciary's records, - (c) because of conflicting claims to such payments; or - (d) for any other reason;
+- (a) because the current address according to the Claims Fiduciary's records is incorrect; - (b) because the Participant, Dependent or Beneficiary fails to respond to the notice sent to the current address according to the Claims Fiduciary's records, - (c) because of conflicting claims to such payments; or - (d) for any other reason;